Integrated Clusters and Applied Schools

 Integrated Clusters

 To best prepare our students to succeed and thrive in our region and within a 21st century global economy, Plymouth State University has organized around seven Integrated Clusters that work across traditional, disciplinary boundaries.
 We see Integrated Clusters as transformative, holistic learning communities that promote critical thinking, collaboration, and career preparation by valuing exploration and discovery, innovation and entrepreneurship, engaged teaching and learning, and interdisciplinary scholarship.
-We do this through engaging students in the Four Tools of Clusters, many of which tie directly into our General Education HoME curriculum, including Tackling a Wicked Problem and an Integrated Capstone, and through our open lab experiences which bring together students, faculty, staff, and partners.
+We do this through engaging students in our General Education HoME curriculum, including Tackling a Wicked Problem, Pathway Certificates, and an Integrated Capstone, and through open lab experiences which bring together students, faculty, staff, and partners.

 Each academic major is affiliated with at least one Cluster, but students and faculty can engage in classes, open labs, and projects across a variety of Clusters.

-The Plymouth State University Integrated Cluster Learning Model engages students in project design and development focused on making a difference in the world from their very first year on campus.
+The Plymouth State University's Cluster Learning Model engages students in project design and development focused on making a difference in the world from their very first year on campus through interdisciplinary, project-based learning, and open education.
 Working in interdisciplinary teams on real problems, students develop and practice their communication, problem-solving, collaboration, and self-regulated learning skills by working in interdisciplinary teams on projects that matter to the world.
 These Integrated Cluster Learning experiences help students gain the skills and confidence they need to become life-long learners who actively participate in making the world a better place.

 The mission of each Integrated Cluster: